ltagliamonte/cassandra-audit/README.md

 This is a proof of concept designed for archiving query logs in Elasticsearch.
 Following the same principle it is possible to store the logs in any other datastore (Cassandra,Mysql,Postgress) (PRs are welcome).

-## Deploy this Audit plugin to Cassansdra
+## Deploy this Audit plugin to Cassandra
 * Put the built jar (`mvn clean install`) file to Cassandra `/lib` folder.
 * Start Cassandra with the following Java option: